patriotsoftware/build-and-deploy-microservice/README.md

 # Build and Deploy a Microservice

 Build and deploy a microservice to an EKS cluster in AWS.
+This is for internal Patriot Software use.